KeelanM90/aws_ansible_deployment/README.md

 The following is an example of a variables file with required and optional fields that can be used to tailor a deployment.
 This example uses a custom AMI that was created with [Image Builder][image-builder], it provides a certificate and values to create a load balancer in front of Automation Controller, and it will run the AAP installer once the infrastructure is configured.

+When setting `infrastructure_aap_version` to AAP 2.5+, you must also add a gateway subnet to your VPC subnets.
+See the commented out example below.

 You may save this as any file, but later examples will use a file called `vars.yml` as a representation of this file.

 ```yaml